pgtipping/Synthalyst/memory-bank/activeContext.md

   - Add more customization options for visualizations

 ## Recent Changes

+- Fixed infinite loop in FrameworkSearch component (2025-03-07 13:51:09)

+  - Resolved "Maximum update depth exceeded" error in the Select component
+  - Fixed useEffect dependency array to prevent infinite state updates
+  - Changed dependency from applySearch callback to individual filter states
+  - Prevented component from repeatedly calling setState inside componentDidUpdate
+  - Improved performance and stability of the search functionality

 - Fixed Select component runtime error in FrameworkSearch (2025-03-07 13:28:58)